Steps to Getting Your Business Certified

 - Show It Off.
 When you are approved as a WBE, you will be notified via e-mail.
 Once you get confirmation, announce your certification on your web site, in your company backgrounder, wherever you talk about your qualifications and certifications.

-In 2013, government contracts awarded to WBEs topped 15 billion dollars.
+In 2015, government contracts awarded to WBEs reached $17.8 billion.
 As you move through this process, keep your eyes on the prize!